Database for launching vdW-DF methods

 ||10304 10302 10407|

-The hybrid calculations that we do are costly (in CPU time and in temporary storage) and we now have fully automatic scripts for running through benchmark suits with such hybrid calculations.
-Moreover we are moving to a focus on more bulk and surface testing and these foci require even more temporary storage (as there are many k point-wavefunction combinations during calculations).
-We therefore need to hold a lot of info while the test suit are actually being performed (and that is true for any given combination of a benchmark suit and functional).
+We are moving to a focus on more bulk and surface testing and these foci require even more temporary storage (as there are many k-point-wavefunction combinations during calculations).
+That requires more than what we used for molecular benchmarks of the gMTKN55.
+We simply need now to hold a lot of info while the test suit are actually being performed (and that is true for any given combination of a benchmark suit and functional).

 On top of that comes the need to hold these final results (energies and density files) for all system-functional combinations so as to make best use of the computational investments made.
 This is something we can cannot do now (in the present database) due to size limitation of previous storage allocations.
 However, we need it to be able to react fast when collaborators (or other functional users) ask us "why does this or that work for this or that system?"
-We therefore apply to have storage large enough so that we can hold a full database of both (ascii) results and density files so as to be able to quickly start additional analysis.
+We therefore apply to have storage large enough so that we can hold a full database of (ascii) results and a partial database of corresponding density files.
+The latter means that we will be able to quickly start additional analysis.